ritagrunberg/Late-dynamics/README.md

 # Late-dynamics
-Data and analysis for historical contigency for Faillace et al.
+Data and analysis for 'Historical contingency and the role of post-invasion evolution in alternative community states.'

 R scripts (2 markdown files used here)
 latedynamics_AssemblageA: R markdown file containing analyses for Assemblage A